-After breakfast, visit Tehran Golestan Palace, Moghadam museum.
-After noon, transfer to train station for travel to Kerman. (departure at 19:45PM).
-We use night train to save one day for sightseeing, if we use to travel by air, we should go to the airport 4 hours before departure and have security check, it train we join with normal peoples and learn about habitant, customs and protocol

-During rail trip, clients can drop in every station and know different peoples and culture
+Arrivals in Tehran meet and assist at airport and transfer to the hotel, visit Golestan Palace.
+Evening, transfer to train station for travel to Kerman. (departure at 19:45PM).
+We use night train to save one day for sightseeing, if we use to travel by air, we should go to the airport 4 hours before departure and have security check, it train we join with normal peoples and learn about habitant, customs and protocol.
+During rail trip, clients can drop in every station and know different peoples and culture.